ivnmaksimovic/sandbox-kitesurfing/src/content/faq-2.md

 #### Do you have WiFi on the spot?

-Yes We have.
+Yes we have.
 #### Do you have rescue boat?

-Yes We have.
+Yes we have.

 #### Is it allowed to camp on the beach